Best things to do in Intramuros series: The Walled City, Landmarks, and Ruins

 statue of King Carlos IV of Spain

-Intramuros nowadays served as a venue for various activity and special events.
+Intramuros nowadays serves as a venue for various activities and special events.
 Local visitors and foreigners frequent the line of restaurants and other establishments.
 This coming 19th of June 2011, Jose Rizal will be celebrating his 150th [1861-2011], Rizal @ 150: Haligi ng Bayan.
-In line with the celebration, selected establishments along Intramuros will offer a special promo and discounts to the public patrons for the while month of June.
+In line with the celebration, selected establishments along Intramuros will offer a special promo and discounts to the public patrons for the whole month of June.

 Intramuros